sharkrf/osw-http-api/README.md

 If *send_to_modem* is 0, the SMS will be sent to the currently active connector.
 If *intercept_net_msgs* is 1, then SMS messages coming from the network to the *default_srcid* will be processed.
+If *send_intercepted_to_pocsag_ric* is not 0, received intercepted messages to *default_srcid* will be queued as POCSAG messages to RIC set by this field.
 If *only_save* is 1, the SMS will not get sent, only the *send_srcid* and *intercept_net* settings will be stored.